 Cell Phones and Texting While Driving is Dangerous

-The tow truck driver was charged with reckless driving, talking on a cell phone and following too closely.
-While the injuries in this incident were relatively minor-and no person was killed-it teaches a very good lesson.
-Do not talk on a cell phone or text while driving a motor vehicle.
-This should be a lesson for all of us.
+The tow truck driver was charged with reckless driving, talking on a cell phone, and following too closely.
+While the injuries in this incident were relatively minor—no person was killed—this accident is an important reminder that cell phones and texting while driving is dangerous.
+Do not talk on a cell phone or text while driving a motor vehicle, under any circumstances.

 If you, a loved one, or someone you know is in need of assistance after an auto accident, call our lawyers at 830-261-4614 or toll free at 1-800-862-1260.